At a Glance

 ✨Prepare for Scenario-Based Questions

 Expect questions that ask how you would handle specific situations in the classroom.
-Think about scenarios involving communication challenges or emotional outbursts, and be ready to explain your approach to managing these effectively.
+Think about scenarios involving communication challenges or emotional outbursts, and be ready to explain your approach to creating a supportive environment.

 ✨Ask Insightful Questions

 At the end of the interview, ask thoughtful questions about the school's approach to supporting children with ALN.
-This shows your genuine interest in the role and helps you understand how you can contribute to their mission.
+This shows your genuine interest in the role and helps you understand how you can contribute effectively.